Recent Posts

 Challenges of Having an Adolescent or Teenager Has OCD

-• Involvement in OCD behaviors – adolescents and teenagers with OCD often involve their parents in their obsessive-compulsive behaviors in various ways: asking a parent the same question over and over again, begging parents and/or siblings to help carry out an OCD ritual, or insisting family members participate in the rituals as well.
+• Involvement in OCD behaviors – adolescents and teenagers with OCD often involve their parents in their obsessive-compulsive behaviors in various ways: asking a parent the same question over and over again, begging parents and/or siblings to help carry out an OCD ritual or insisting family members participate in the rituals as well.

-• Violence/Rageadolescents and teenagers with obsessive-compulsive disorder often become extremely angry, have outbursts, and sometimes even become violent when family members do not engage in the OCD behaviors.
+• Violence/Rageadolescents and teenagers with obsessive-compulsive disorder often become extremely angry, have outbursts, and sometimes even become violent when family members do not engage in OCD behaviors.

 • Lack of communication – secrecy is common amongst adolescents and teens.
 Yet, if your child has obsessive-compulsive disorder and refuses to discuss his or her symptoms, it can be hugely challenging for the parents/caregivers and siblings.